 (On the basis of types of ignition) : a spark-ignition gasoline engine and compression ignition diesel engine.
 In the spark-ignition engine, the fuel is mixed with air and introduced into the cylinder during the intake process.

 As the piston compresses the mixture, there ignites a spark that led to the combustion process. during the power stroke, combustion gases expand and push the piston.
 Whereas, in the diesel engine, only air is introduced and then compressed.
-Afterward, the engine sprays the fuel into the hot compressed air which causes the ignition.
+Afterwards, the engine sprays the fuel into the hot compressed air which causes the ignition.

 (On the basis of the number of strokes): two-stroke engine and four-stroke engine.
-Most of the engine uses the four-stroke engine, that means four piston strokes are required to complete a cycle.
+Most of the engine uses the four-stroke engine, which means four piston strokes are required to complete a cycle.
 This cycle includes four processes: intake, compression, combustion and power stroke and exhaust.